Home > How to Tips

 Proven fixes for no disk appears when reinstalling macOS

 It is annoying when there is no disk to install macOS on the "Select the disk where to install macOS" screen, the internal drives as well as the external drives don't appear, let alone install macOS to the target volume.
-Therefore, we conclude some proven methods to fix the select the disk where you want to install not showing issue.
+Therefore, we conclude some proven methods to fix the issue that select the disk where you want to install not showing.
 Apply them one by one until the problem gets solved.

 external drive mac

-The incorrect file format of the target volume makes it incompatible with the installed macOS, and thus select the disk where you want to install not showing the target drive.
+The incorrect file format of the target volume makes it incompatible with the installed macOS, and thus, selecting the disk where you want to install does not show the target drive.
 To make sure whether the incompatibility is the culprit, you can check the info in Disk Utility, macOS' built-in disk management tool.

 1. Open Disk Utility from Finder > Applications > Utilities.